Never basking in the spotlight,

-When Gurudev was of marriageable age, and before Mataji arrived on the scene, a sweeper offered to repay Gurudev’s numerous acts of kindness by finding him a suitable bride.
-He believed Gurudev was too simple to embark on the bride-finding journey on his own!
+When Gurudev was of marriageable age and before Mataji arrived on the scene, a sweeper offered to repay his innumerable acts of kindness by finding him a suitable bride.
+He believed Gurudev was too simple to embark on the bride-finding journey alone!
 Likewise, Gurudev’s friends couldn’t wrap their heads around the idea of a simpleton like him becoming a spiritual guru to many.

-A few years into my discipleship programme at Professor G’s academy, I realised that his genuine simplicity was effective in deflecting unwanted attention.
+A few years into my discipleship programme at Professor G’s academy, I realised that his genuine simplicity effectively deflected unwanted attention.
 Once when he and I were waiting for a taxi near a movie theatre in Lucknow, a man walked up to him and said, “Bhaisaab, what is the exact time?”
 I noticed the man wore a copper kada, just like all disciples and devotees who visit the sthans.
 I was aghast that this man had not recognised Gurudev.
-As I began to vocalise my thoughts to make him aware of the man whose presence he was in, the mahaguru touched my forearm, silently forbidding me from saying another word.
+As I began to vocalise my thoughts to make him aware of the being whose presence he was in, the mahaguru touched my forearm, silently forbidding me from saying another word.
 After resetting his watch, the man thanked Gurudev and went his way.

 By the mid-1980s, the number of his disciples, devotees and followers had grown exponentially.
 Once when he landed in Mumbai on an official tour, a cavalcade of luxury cars waited to pick him up from the airport.
-When he exited the terminal, he warmly greeted those who had come to welcome him but chose to leave not in the comfort of an air-conditioned car but on a motorcycle driven by his devotee, Uddhav Kirtikar, a dashing police officer.
-Another time, when a wealthy devotee insisted on gifting him a BMW car, the mahaguru accepted it only to gift it back to the same devotee a few minutes later!
+On exiting the terminal, he warmly greeted those who had come to welcome him but chose to leave not in the comfort of an air-conditioned car but on a motorcycle driven by his devotee, Uddhav Kirtikar, a dashing police officer.
+Another time, when a wealthy devotee insisted on gifting him a BMW car, the mahaguru accepted it only to give it back to the same devotee a few minutes later!

 Gurudev was, indeed, a man on wheels!
 He used to cycle to work on two wheels.
 His mode of transportation eventually evolved into a scooter with two motorised wheels.
 When he could afford it, he purchased a four-wheeled Fiat.